opensciencegrid/user-school-2019/docs/materials/day1/part4-ex2-login-scp.md

 Both of these feature are helpful when you're having connectivity issues so that you don't have to restart the transfer from scratch every time your connection fails.

-1. Use `rsync` to transfer the folder containing today's exercise 1.1 to `osg-learn.chtc.wisc.edu`
+1. Use `rsync` to transfer the folder containing today's exercise 1.1 to `training.osgconnect.net`
 1. Create a new file in your exercise 1.1 folder on `learn.chtc.wisc.edu` with the `touch` command:

         :::console